mrdominguez/cloudera-manager-cli/README.md

 - Code enhancements regarding host management
 - Minor changes to improve code debugging and readability

 Note: Regarding `-removeFromCluster`, this feature was already available in version 2.0 for API v11 via `-hAction=removeFromCluster`.
 The difference between these two options is that the latter automatically gets the cluster name from `apiHost->clusterRef->clusterName`, whereas the former requires the cluster name to be manually set.
+Both options will be merged in the next release.

 Examples: